-|More extensive setup process|
+|Extensive setup process|

-|Third-party extensions||200+ free tools on the Wix App Market||59,000+ free plugins||WordPress|
+|Third-party extensions||300+ free tools on the Wix App Market||59,000+ free plugins||WordPress|

 |Blogging||Supports blog post templates and layouts|

 Often requires third-party commenting systems

 |Flexible block editor|

 Native commenting system

-WooCommerce hosting starting at $3.99/month
+WooCommerce hosting starts at $3.99/month

-|Search engine optimization (SEO)||Improve basic SEO from dashboard|
+|Search engine optimization (SEO)||Improve basic SEO from the dashboard|

 Wix SEO Wiz tool

-Many SEO plugins available
+Many SEO plugin options

 |Customer support||24/7 customer support team|

-Wix Help Center and Forum community
+Wix Help Center and the forum community

-|Customer support from web hosting provider|
+|Customer support from the hosting provider|

 Forums and helpful documentation

-|Security||Built-in updates and other security protection||Security depends on web hosting|
+|Security||Built-in updates and other security measures||Depends on the web hosting|

 Wix vs WordPress: An In-Depth Comparison

-1. Website Design
+Wix vs WordPress: Website Design

-2. Ease of Use
+Wix vs WordPress: Ease of Use

 After creating an account with Wix, you can start building your site for free.